Dragon's blood: History and uses

 Painters used dragon's blood in the creation of flesh tones during the 17th century.
 By the 19th century, publications on artists' materials indicate that it was most useful as a varnish, not as pigment for painting.
 In 1835, George Field stated that dragon's blood is "unsatisfactory for painting."
 However, the pigment was used to prepare the color known as "Chinese orange."

+Despite being made in the first century, the color Dragons blood had a major breakthrough in the year 1880 when the plant “Dracaena cinnabari was discovered by professor Bayley Balfour who was on an expedition to the Socotra island”.
+While on this island Balfour “collected samples of the Dracaena cinnabari and sent the samples to be analysed by at the time Glasgow's Professor of Chemistry James Dobbie and G Henderson” This marked a major turning point in discovering the origins of dragons blood as it began the first formal scientific investigation into the color dragon's blood.
+This research into the Dracaena Cinnabari and Dragons Blood which was conducted during the 1880s allowed us to find that “Of the 15 Dracaena resin samples in the EBC some had certain geographic origins that were not from Socotra Island, But most are of D. cinnabari samples kept in the EBC are from Socotra Balfour himself” This is important as it allowed researchers to find that the plants used to make the color Dragon Blood can be found in certain geographic regions.
+Dragons blood despite being used for paint was also used for various medical applications during the period between 1880 and 1914 as a type of “cure-all, stimulant, muscle-relaxant and abortifacient”.

 Today, dragon's blood has a variety of uses.
-Outside of its use as a pigment, it is still used as a varnish for violins, in photoengraving, as a medicine, as an incense resin, as a body oil, as a stimulant, and as an abortifacient.
+In addition to its use as a pigment, it is still used as a varnish for violins, in photoengraving, as a medicine, as an incense resin, as a body oil, as a stimulant, and as an abortifacient.
 The occurrence of bitter taste masking compounds in dragon's blood from Daemonorops draco indicates the relevance of the species for use in food, beverage, and pharmaceutical industries.

 Safety

 A study on oral toxicity of the DC resin methanol extract taken from the perennial tree Dracaena cinnabari was performed on female Sprague Dawley rats in February 2018.
 Acute and sub-acute oral toxicity tests found that the extract could be tolerated up to 2,000 mg/kg body weight.